From Matilde di Canossa to date

 VILLA MANODORI

-The villa, which dates back to 1670 and owes its present form to a 19th century renovation, passed into the Manodori family estate as a dowry property following the marriage of Giovanni Manodori, Pietro’s son, to Countess Enrica Ancini, a member of one of Emilia’s noblest families, whose ancestral city palace is now home to the offices of the Mayor of Reggio Emilia.
-The Manodori Galliani family established a permanent summer residence in 1922 when the old family villa in Valestra was damaged by an earthquake.
+The villa that stands today dates to 1670, and owes its present form to a nineteenth-century renovation.
+It passed into the Manodori family estate as a dowry property following the marriage of Giovanni Manodori to Countess Enrica Ancini, a member of one of Emilia’s most distinguished families — her ancestral city palace now houses the offices of the Mayor of Reggio Emilia.
+The Manodori Galliani family established Villa Manodori as their permanent summer residence in 1922, following damage to their family villa in Valestra by an earthquake.
+The frescos and hand-painted wallpapers that survive to this day date from this period.

 1976